nikbearbrown/NanoLex/Data/NanoLex_1.md

 **Relational Adjectives (Pertainyms):**
  - **Electrically Active:** Pertaining to or characterized by the ability to conduct or respond to electrical signals.

-### Expanded Definition and Usage\nElectroactive scaffolds are particularly beneficial in applications where electrical signals are critical for tissue function, such as in the heart or nervous system.
+### Expanded Definition and Usage:
+Electroactive scaffolds are particularly beneficial in applications where electrical signals are critical for tissue function, such as in the heart or nervous system.
 These scaffolds can be tailored to release specific electrical impulses or to respond to external electrical fields, thus actively participating in the rehabilitation or regeneration process.
 In addition to their use in nervous and cardiac tissue engineering, these scaffolds are being explored for applications in skeletal muscle repair, wound healing, and even in the treatment of conditions like chronic pain or injury.

 These devices are under continuous development to enhance their effectiveness and integration with human tissues.
 Innovations such as biocompatible conductive materials, integration of sensor technologies, and controlled release of pharmacological agents are expanding the functional possibilities of electroactive scaffolds, making them a cornerstone of next-generation tissue engineering solutions.